TeachersFirst's Critical Thinking

 Grades4 to 8

 In the ClassroomInclude the videos and materials with your current lessons using problem-solving skills.
 View videos together as a class and have students work in groups to discuss questions found in the teacher's guide.
-This resource lends itself to problem based learning: Have students find an image of a current global problem and use Thinglink, reviewed here, to add text, videos, and audio to discuss the problem and address possible solutions.
+This resource lends itself to problem based learning: Have students find an image of a current global problem and use Image Annotator, reviewed here, to add text and videos to discuss the problem and address possible solutions.
 Explore global issues further in depth with Google My Maps, reviewed here.
 Add pins onto Google Maps to share specific problems around the world and have students post their ideas for helping those in need.

 Grades8 to 12

 In the ClassroomUse the materials found on Extreme Event as a hands-on lesson in problem-solving, short and long term planning, and building community.
 Use an online tool such as Interactive Three Circle Venn Diagram, reviewed here, to compare and contrast different strategies needed to solve problems in different crisis situations.
 Challenge students to create a brochure or newsletter sharing their findings.
 Are you integrating technology in your class?
 Instead of the traditional paper brochure, enhance student learning by using Marq, reviewed here, or if you are more experienced use Sway, reviewed here, and create a newsletter.
 If you complete this activity with different classes, share results from the different games as part of your discussions on your problem-solving decisions.